skorunka/accuweather/client/boa.solutions.weather.web.client/README.md

 1. Make suere the Server Side(API) is up and running at `http://localhost:33033/api`.
 2. Run `npm start` and  navigate to `http://localhost:4200/`.

-> If you get 503 errors
+> If you get API errors, check the API readme as the problem might be related to free trial AccuWeather account.

 ## Developer's notes